 These are even more useful if your original main girder fork spring is getting tired - as so many now are.
 I believe these were original fitting on Norton WD 16H/Big4 models (see period photograph), but are a very popular mod on earlier girder fork models.

 We have these manufactured for us to the original pattern - as can be seen from the photograph, the tired looking rubber on the right is an original that had been fitted to a working Norton, with our re-manufactured rubbers fitted into the original casting that rubber had come from.
 They are to original dimensions and of very hard wearing neoprene rubber, so should last for years.

-Note: a very similar rubber was also fitted to some Velocette models, these can also be fitted as an alternative to those Velocette models.
+Note: a very similar rubber was also fitted to some Velocette models (but with a slight lip on those - see our Item 0218V), these can also be fitted as an alternative to those Velocette models.